olavorw/VC1/code_of_conduct.md

     For more information, read the full LICENSE.md file.

 ## 4. Restrictions
-    1. You may not:
+    You may not:
-    2. Reverse Engineer: Reverse engineer, decompile, or disassemble the Software.
+    1. Reverse Engineer: Reverse engineer, decompile, or disassemble the Software.
-    3. Rental: Rent or lease the Software.
+    2. Rental: Rent or lease the Software.
-    4. Transfer: Transfer your rights under this EULA to another party without the consent of Olanorw/Software Provider.
+    3. Transfer: Transfer your rights under this EULA to another party without the consent of Olanorw/Software Provider.
-    5. Use The Software Irresponsibly: Always clarify to people that you are using a voice changer, and do not cause harm to others or yourself using this.
+    4. Use The Software Irresponsibly: Always clarify to people that you are using an artificial intelligence voice changer, and do not cause harm to others or yourself using this.

 ## 5. Termination
 Without prejudice to any other rights, Olanorw/Software Provider may terminate this EULA if you fail to comply with the terms and conditions of this EULA.
 In such event, you must destroy all copies of the Software and all of its component parts.